 I could still remember exactly how I felt as a child when I was not allowed to do some things I felt were reasonable and which meant a lot to me.
 I was years in overcoming the resultant resentment, hardness and bitterness!
 However, due to my experience, I made a resolution that I would make sure MY children avoided the pitfall of being poisoned with bitterness, as is recommended by Prov.
 4:23: “Above all else, guard your heart, for it is the wellspring of life.”
 (NIV)

 I had no idea this hard-learned priority would conflict seriously with the workers’ opinions.
 I agonized, “If we refuse, how will it affect her?”
 I identified my experience of not being allowed to wear my hair down or to take gym, with her intense unfulfilled desire to pierce her ears.
 I felt certain she would bitterly resent not being able to do this, just as I did.
 I certainly didn’t want to be responsible for causing her spirit to become bitter.
 So I was willing to let her, and stand back and watch what happened!
 Wasn’t that why I kept from them the knowledge of these unwritten rules?
-So they wouldn’t feeling guilty violating these customs?
+So they wouldn’t feel guilty violating these customs?
 Wasn’t this what I had secretly wanted my children to do?
 To challenge the old traditions?
 Break new ground?
 Harry Brownlee said if she was his daughter he would tell her she could do what she wanted AFTER she left home…but until then, etc. This is faulty reasoning called the Fallacy of Time.
 Piercing her ears at 18 could NEVER make up for the pain of being the “odd man out” NOW.

 Why must the children suffer for the parent’s faith?
 Why are they forced to give up what they never had, and aren’t willing to give?
 How could the God who looks at the heart be pleased with something a child was forced to give up?
 Why must this fellowship present God and Jesus to the children as someone mean who takes away everything enjoyable?
 A God who robs them of their childhood pleasures?
 How can we disregard God’s commandment to “guard your heart above all else” in favor of following hard, uncompassionate traditions of men that have no Biblical basis?
 It’s not only the Pharisees who: “…reject the commandment of God, that ye may keep your own tradition” Mark 7:9.
 Well, Dave finally agreed to let Krista pierce her ears.
 She was on Cloud Nine and thought he walked on water.
 I told Harry of our decision and said, “I consider guarding her spirit against bitterness far more important than two tiny holes in her ears.”
 I spoke from experience.